DeviprasadShetty9833/Python_Journal/4_Exception Handling/README.md

 ❇️ Exception Handling handles errors that occur during the execution of a program.

-❇️⁠ Exception Handling helps in preventing crashes due to errors.
+❇️⁠ It helps in preventing crashes due to errors.

 <br>